pbinkley/rcb-manual/index.md

 layout: default
 ---

-Experiments toward an online edition of the *Manual*.
+Work in progress, toward an online edition of the *Manual*.

 - [Front matter](sections/00-front.html)
 - I. [The Setting of the Problem of Reproducing Research Materials](sections/01-the-setting-of-the-problem-of-reproducing-research-materials.html)